On the Finsler variational nature of autoparallels in metric-affine geometry: Generalized generalizedalphabeta -metrizability

-In the following, we will find the consistency conditions and integrate the overdetermined PDE system \eqref{def:Berwald_conditions}, using, this time, \eqref{def:generalized_ab_metric} as our ansatz. \\ Here is our main result. \begin{theorem} A connection $\nabla = \overset{\circ}{\nabla}+D$ with nonzero vectorial nonmetricity is pseudo-Finsler-metrizable by a generalized $(\alpha,\beta)$-metric $L=A\Phi(|b|,p)$ if and only if the following conditions are simultaneously satisfied: \begin{enumerate} \item $c_3=0$, or $c_1=c_2=0$. \item There hold the equalities
+In the following, we will find the consistency conditions and integrate the overdetermined PDE system \eqref{def:Berwald_conditions}, using, this time, \eqref{def:generalized_ab_metric} as our ansatz.

+Here is our main result. \begin{theorem} A connection $\nabla = \overset{\circ}{\nabla}+D$ with nonzero vectorial nonmetricity is pseudo-Finsler-metrizable by a generalized $(\alpha,\beta)$-metric $L=A\Phi(|b|,p)$ if and only if the following conditions are simultaneously satisfied: \begin{enumerate} \item $c_3=0$, or $c_1=c_2=0$. \item $c_3$ and $c_1$ do not simultaneously vanish. \item There hold the equalities

 where $\lambda = \lambda(|b|)$ is an arbitrary, nowhere zero smooth function and $\tau = \tau(|b|)$ is defined in terms of $\lambda$ as